rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 He sees everything that is high; he is king over all the sons of pride. ^4134

-Then Job answered the Lord and said : ^4201
+Then Job answered the LORD and said: ^4201

 I know that you can do all things, and that no purpose of yours can be thwarted. ^4202

-Who is this that hides counsel without knowledge?
+'Who is this that hides counsel without knowledge?'
 Therefore I have uttered what I did not understand, things too wonderful for me, which I did not know. ^4203

-Hear, and I will speak; I will question you, and you make it known to me. ^4204
+'Hear, and I will speak; I will question you, and you make it known to me.' ^4204

 I had heard of you by the hearing of the ear, but now my eye sees you; ^4205

 therefore I despise myself, and repent in dust and ashes. ^4206

-After the Lord had spoken these words to Job, the Lord said to Eliphaz the Temanite : My anger burns against you and against your two friends, for you have not spoken of me what is right, as my servant Job has. ^4207
+After the LORD had spoken these words to Job, the LORD said to Eliphaz the Temanite: My anger burns against you and against your two friends, for you have not spoken of me what is right, as my servant Job has. ^4207

 Now therefore take seven bulls and seven rams and go to my servant Job and offer up a burnt offering for yourselves.
 And my servant Job shall pray for you, for I will accept his prayer not to deal with you according to your folly.
 For you have not spoken of me what is right, as my servant Job has. ^4208

-So Eliphaz the Temanite and Bildad the Shuhite and Zophar the Naamathite went and did what the Lord had told them, and the Lord accepted Job’s prayer. ^4209
+So Eliphaz the Temanite and Bildad the Shuhite and Zophar the Naamathite went and did what the LORD had told them, and the LORD accepted Job's prayer. ^4209

-And the Lord restored the fortunes of Job, when he had prayed for his friends.
-And the Lord gave Job twice as much as he had before. ^4210
+And the LORD restored the fortunes of Job, when he had prayed for his friends.
+And the LORD gave Job twice as much as he had before. ^4210

 Then came to him all his brothers and sisters and all who had known him before, and ate bread with him in his house.
-And they showed him sympathy and comforted him for all the evil that the Lord had brought upon him.
+And they showed him sympathy and comforted him for all the evil that the LORD had brought upon him.
 And each of them gave him a piece of money and a ring of gold. ^4211

-And the Lord blessed the latter days of Job more than his beginning.
+And the LORD blessed the latter days of Job more than his beginning.
 And he had 14,000 sheep, 6,000 camels, 1,000 yoke of oxen, and 1,000 female donkeys. ^4212

 He had also seven sons and three daughters. ^4213

 And he called the name of the first daughter Jemimah, and the name of the second Keziah, and the name of the third Keren-happuch. ^4214

-And in all the land there were no women so beautiful as Job’s daughters.
+And in all the land there were no women so beautiful as Job's daughters.
 And their father gave them an inheritance among their brothers. ^4215

-And after this Job lived 140 years, and saw his sons, and his sons ’ sons, four generations. ^4216
+And after this Job lived 140 years, and saw his sons, and his sons' sons, four generations. ^4216

 And Job died, an old man, and full of days. ^4217